Flag of Luxembourg: History

 It took until 1993 before a law was passed regulating the flag of Luxembourg.
 The same law also prescribed ensign and roundel for aircraft and ships registered in Luxembourg.

-One important clarification brought by this law was that the color blue was defined as being a very bright blue, in contrast to the flag of the Netherlands (exactly the same design, but the Dutch flag uses dark blue and a less oblong shape).
+One important clarification brought by this law was that the color blue was defined as being a bright blue, in contrast to the flag of the Netherlands (exactly the same design, but the Dutch flag uses dark blue and a less oblong shape).

 The heraldic blazon for the flag is per fess Gules and Azure, a fess Argent.